bacitracin/vacay/README.md

 #### Installation

-Fork the repo & clone it down to your local machine.
+Clone the repo down to your local machine.

 Use `bundle install` to install dependencies.